BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Segovia to truly soak it in without the biggest crowds?
+When is the absolute best time to visit Segovia to truly soak it all in without the biggest crowds?

-Beyond the Aqueduct and Alcázar, what's a must-see that most tourists miss?
+Beyond the famous aqueduct and Alcázar, what's a hidden gem I shouldn't miss?

-You absolutely have to seek out the Casa de los Picos.
-It's a stunning 16th-century building with a facade covered in diamond-shaped points – hence the name!
-Inside, it houses a small art gallery and a library, offering a quiet escape and a glimpse into Segovia's architectural beauty away from the main thoroughfares.
+You absolutely must seek out the Casa de los Picos.
+It's a stunning 16th-century palace facade covered in diamond-shaped points – hence the name!
+It's often overlooked by those rushing between the main sights, but it's a beautiful architectural detail and usually houses a small art gallery or exhibition, offering a quiet moment of appreciation.

-What's the deal with 'cochinillo asado' – is it really as good as everyone says?
+What's the deal with 'cochinillo asado' (roast suckling pig) – is it really worth the hype?

 How easy is it to get around Segovia, and should I rent a car?

-Are there any local customs I should be aware of, especially when dining out?
+Are there any local customs I should be aware of, especially when dining?

 How many days do you need in Segovia, Spain?